 Securing the United States' defence

-October 2004, Enterprise Solutions
+October 2004, Integrated Solutions

 The Pentagon, the largest low-rise office building in the world, was constructed during World War II to serve the US's wartime administrative needs.
 The building is part of the federal government's ongoing effort to increase employee productivity and operational efficiency, reduce energy consumption and modernise outdated equipment.
 In addition, terrorist incidents in 2001 meant a shift in priorities to ensure security for the 23 000 employees housed in the Pentagon and dedicated to the nation's defence.
 Johnson Controls is involved in the Pentagon's 20-year, $1,2 billion renovation project - from early design to daily operations - to make certain it is a safe, efficient and productive place.